aakaou/contrast-focused-skin-lesion-analysis/README.md

 - CLAHE enhancement
 - Intensity normalization

-Pipeline 4 produced the **best overall classification performance**.
+Pipeline 4 produced  the strongest overall classification behavior in the current experimental setting described in the repository.

 ## Segmentation Model